s41m0n/CooperativeEditor/README.md

 `╰─ conan install . -s build_type=Debug --install-folder=cmake-build-debug --build missing`

 Finally, if the command successfully creates the file `conanbuildinfo.cmake` you can proceed compiling the project using CMake.

+**NOTE:**

+In order to successfully compile, you must use the *CMakeListsConan.txt* and not the default one, since it has some command to setup the conan library inclusion.

 ## Usage